Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

   - `main_menu_gui.cpp`
   - `admin_class.cpp`
   - `admin_class_test.cpp`
-Note you should always end a test file in _test for the sake of simplicity.
+Note: Always end a test file in `_test` for the sake of simplicity.

 ***